hugodecasta/ZRMconnector/README.md

 You can change the tags (will move the related ReMarkable articles automatically)

 You can move the articles from tagged-directory to tagged-directory in the ReMarkable (will retag or untag the related articles in Zotero automatically)

+## Limitations

+The ReMarkable cloud sync systems is not stable at this moment.
+Consequently, every change in the cloud initiated by the system will take effect on the ReMarkable tablet only if the tablet is opened and in realtime syncing mode.
+All changes applyed in the cloud while the tablet is sleeping or offline will not be synced once the tablet is awake again thus creating data inconsistency between the tablet and the cloud.